Cody-Price/BFit_fe/README.md

 ### Testing

-This application is not yet in the testing phase, however if you would like to contribute, please see the [Contributing]() section.
+This application is not yet in the testing phase, however if you would like to contribute, please see the <a href="#contributing">Contributing</a> section.

 ### Deployment

-This application is not yet in the deployment phase, however if you would like to contribute, please see the [Contributing]() section.
+This application is not yet in the deployment phase, however if you would like to contribute, please see the <a href="#contributing">Contributing</a> section.

 ### Built With